ninoseki/ExTrails/README.md

 ## Usage

-The ExTrails is a really dead simple API wrapper for SecurityTrails API.
+The ExTrails is a really simple API wrapper for SecurityTrails API.
 It wraps all the categories into modules.
 So for example, you may find the domain information endpoint inside `ExTrails.V1.Domain.info/2` function.

 Keep in mind though that the first parameter to **every** wrapper function is gonna be the `Client` struct, which can easly be created ( disscussed below ).